Sn0wCooder/ExtensifyIPAs/README.md

 ### Chopsticks for Crunchyroll

 Watch Anime and block advertisements in Crunchyroll app without a premium subscription.

+### IGExperiments for Instagram

+IGExperiments adds a new button which allows access to modifying the A/B features Instagram is testing.

+With this tweak you can enable the new white UI, unlock 60sec video uploads and much more.

+To link your Instagram to your Facebook page to view insights go to account settings and tap on "Switch To Business Account".

 ### Mercury for Twitch